Frank Phillips (oilman)

-Frank Phillips (November 28, 1873 – August 23, 1950) was the founder of Phillips Petroleum in Bartlesville, Oklahoma (marketed as Phillips 66) in 1917, along with his brother, Lee Eldas "L.E."
-Phillips Sr. In 2002, Phillips Petroleum merged with Conoco Oil Company and became ConocoPhillips.
+Frank Freeman Phillips (November 28, 1873 – August 23, 1950) was an American oilman who with his brother Lee Eldas Phillips co-founded the Phillips Petroleum Company in 1917.
+Phillips served as the company's president from 1917 to 1939 and as its chairman from 1939 to 1949.

 Early life and education

-Frank Phillips was born on November 28, 1873, in Scotia, Nebraska where his parents Lucinda and Lewis Franklin Phillips, the county's first magistrate, had a farm; the family moved in 1874 to a small farm in rural southwest Iowa.
+Frank Phillips was born on November 28, 1873, in Scotia, Nebraska where his parents Lucinda and Lewis Franklin Phillips, the county's first magistrate, had a farm.
+The family moved in 1874 to a small farm in rural southwest Iowa after a swarm of grasshoppers wreaked havoc on the farming region of Scotia.
 Frank had ten siblings, including two brothers with whom he later went into business.
-One notable family member is his sibling Waite Phillips, who founded the Philmont Scout Ranch in New Mexico, a destination for thousands of Boy Scouts to backpack the mountains.
+One notable family member is his younger brother Waite, who founded the Philmont Scout Ranch in New Mexico, a destination for thousands of Boy Scouts to backpack the mountains.

 A few years later, the Phillips boy began his first occupational endeavor, hiring himself out to area farmers to dig potatoes for 10 cents a day (after completing his chores at home).
-At age 14, Phillips persuaded a barber in nearby Creston, Iowa, to take him on as an apprentice.
+It is said that Phillips liked the striped pants that barbers wore, particularly the uniform of the local barber so he wanted to be one.
+At age 14, Phillips dropped out of school and persuaded a barber in nearby Creston, Iowa, to take him on as an apprentice.
+His skill as a barber spread so that he was able to purchase Climax Barber Shop in no time.
+This was later called Climax Shaving Parlor, which was located in the basement of the Creston National Bank Building.
 Ten years later, Phillips owned all three barber shops in Creston.
-One of his barbershops was in the basement of a bank in Creston.
+Aside from his barbershops, he was also selling baldness cures.
+When he reached 25, Phillips had already saved $75,000 from his sales schemes.

 Marriage and family

-On February 18, 1898, Phillips married Jane Gibson, daughter of the bank president John Gibby, in Creston.
+On February 18, 1897, Phillips married Jane Gibson, daughter of the bank president John Gibson, in Creston.
+Gibson was one of Phillips' customers.
+An account described how the elder Gibson promised not to get in the way of the pair's wedding if Phillips would give up barbering and join in the banking business.
 They had one son, John Gibson Phillips.
-Later they adopted two daughters, orphaned sisters whom they named Mary Francis and Sara Jane Phillips, where shortly after his wife unfortunately passed away.
+Later they adopted two daughters, orphaned sisters whom they named Mary Francis and Sara Jane Phillips, where shortly after his wife died.